Straight to the Point

 Here are notes on the other models we tested for this review:

-- All-Clad's D5 pan is its more expensive five-ply model, but we didn't see enough difference in performance to warrant paying more.
+- All-Clad D5 Brushed Stainless Steel Fry Pan: This is a more expensive five-ply model, but we didn't see enough difference in performance to warrant paying more.

-- Breville's Thermal Pro skillet was by far the heaviest and least responsive of the bunch; we wouldn't want to sauté in it given that.
+- Breville's Thermal Pro Stainless Steel Frying Pan: was by far the heaviest and least responsive of the bunch; we wouldn't want to sauté in it given that.

 - We got a sample to test from Brigade Kitchen, but because it only offers a small-ish 9.5-inch skillet, we ended up not being able to endorse it.
 To be clear, a smaller eight- or nine-inch skillet size is useful, but we'd want a brand to, at least, offer one or two larger options.